mobius-network/mobius-tipbot-ruby/README.md

 First account contains tips (in MOBI by default).
 Second account is used to accumulate tips which are not yet withdrawn to users.

 2. Setup Redis.
-3. Obtain bot token in Slack (https://my.slack.com/services/new/bot)
+3. Obtain Telegram or Slack bot token.

 ## Run